dotnet/docs-maui/docs/get-started/first-app.md

 :::zone pivot="devices-ios"

-Developing .NET MAUI apps for iOS requires a Mac build host.
+Developing .NET MAUI apps for iOS on Windows requires a Mac build host.
 If you don't specifically need to target iOS and don't have a Mac, consider getting started with Android or Windows instead.

 :::zone-end